 After the cremation, the remains will be pulverised, thus turning them into ashes, and placed in a container known as an urn.
 In most cases, the family of the departed will be permitted to view the cremation, but space is usually limited and the family may have to work with the facility on how many people may be allowed.

-Cremated remains are referred to as “ashes,” but they are technically particles of the body mixed with equally fragmented remnants of the container and other byproducts of the combustion.
+Cremated remains are referred to as “ashes”.
 When a baby is cremated, it produces about 88 cubic inches of ashes, depending on their size as well as the specific technique used by the crematory.
+We offer a range of baby urns for ashes as well as a custom made service to ensure you get the perfect urn to remember your baby by.

 Cremation vs. Burial